Fraternity parties back at UC Berkeley with new guidelines

 - Live updates from Dakota Access Pipeline protests: ‘It will be a battle here’

+In California, “Yes means yes,” which means consent must be explicitly stated and that silence, lack of resistance or intoxication is not considered consent.
+Thomas said the talk will also encourage “bystander intervention,” which means that if people see activity they believe does not involve consent they should report it.

+“We just want to create a safe party culture where all the members can feel safe,” said Thomas, a 21-year-old senior and a member of Alpha Delta Pi.
+The Panhellenic Council overseas Berkeley’s 12 sororities.

-Also, at least three “sober monitors” will be required at every party.
+At least three “sober monitors” will be required at every party, and their contact information will be made public to the Greek community, Thomas said.

+Serving hard alcohol at fraternity parties is already banned, and that will continue, said Thomas, who said some of the guidelines loosely existed before but weren’t enforced.
+Beer and wine are permitted.

+More than 100 members of fraternities and sororities joined last Saturday’s meeting to develop the measures, a move that Thomas called a positive step in working together to prevent sexual violence.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.